rsn8887/OpenTTD/readme.md

 ### Changelog

-(WIP, Switch crashes on Load/Save dialog at the moment)
+(1.0 WIP) Switch crashes on load/save dialog at the moment

 - initial Switch release based on latest nightly
 - enabled sound fx (requires SAMPLE.CAT from original game, and enable `original dos` sound in settings)